 Lodging in the Snohomish River Valley includes national hotel chains in the Everett area, such as the Best Western, Holiday Inn and La Quinta.

-The Gaylord House B&B and the Inn at Port Gardner in Everett as well as the Inn at Snohomish offer cozy accommodations.
+The Inn at Port Gardner in Everett as well as the Inn at Snohomish offer cozy accommodations.
 Cabins, vacation rentals, and camping also provide lodging in this area.